LoopZ/V8Power/README.txt

     /F color    Set the forground text attribute to color (or a value).
     /N          Do not write a CRLF when done.
     /P          Perform a CRLF now.
-    /S +        Insert a space character between parameters. (default) /S -        Do not add space character between multiple parameters.
+    /S +        Insert a space character between parameters.
+(DEFAULT) /S -        Do not add space character between multiple parameters.
     /C code     Write an ASCII character code.
     /R times    Repeat the next write times number of times.
 (1-65535) /I          Write text that may waiting from the STDIN device.
-    /G          Write text ignoring all framing.
+    /G          Write text globally and ignore all framing.
     /L          Write text locally with regards to framing.
 (DEFAULT) /X code     Erase rest of line using ascii code, but don't move the cursor.
-    /E          Same as using "/X 0x20".
+    /E          Same as using "/X 0x20" or "/X32".
     /T file ID  Look up ID in file and process it like command line options.
                 Any additional options that follow this switch are used to populate %1-%9 variables in the text string.